ESJavadex/project-manager-dashboard/README.md

 - Docker container control interface
 - Responsive design (works on mobile)
 - Works on any Linux, Mac, or Windows machine with Docker
+- Completely hardware-agnostic – works on any Linux, Mac, or Windows server.

 ## Technologies
 - Python Flask backend
 - Tailwind CSS for styling
 - Docker API integration
 - SQLite database (for user auth)

+## Why This Dashboard Is Awesome

+Project Manager Dashboard is designed to be the single pane of glass for all your Docker containers, wherever they run.
+With real-time monitoring, one-click controls, and seamless discovery of running services, you never need to switch contexts or memorize complex Docker commands.

+• **Instant Visibility**: Live CPU, memory, disk, and network usage keeps you informed about container and system health.
+No more guessing at logs or metrics – everything is displayed in easy-to-read charts and tables.

+• **Built-in Logs & Stats**: View the last 100 log lines directly in the UI, refresh on demand, or tail logs in real time.
+Detailed stats (CPU %, memory %, network I/O) update automatically to catch issues before they escalate.

+• **Safe & Fast Control**: Start, stop, or restart containers with a single click.
+Confirmation modals prevent accidental downtime, while toast notifications keep you informed of successes or errors.

+• **Extensible & Developer-Friendly**: Powered by Flask, Docker SDK, and psutil, you can customize or extend the backend API.
+Tailwind CSS ensures the frontend is clean, performant, and easy to theme.

+• **Cross-Platform & Mobile-Ready**: The responsive design adapts to any screen size, so you can manage containers from your desktop, tablet, or phone without losing functionality.

+## Requirements

+- Python 3.9 or higher
+- Docker Engine (19.03+)
+- Docker Compose (for local development)
+- Flask 2.3.2
+- Flask-SQLAlchemy 3.0.3
+- Flask-Login 0.6.2
+- Docker SDK for Python 6.1.3
+- python-dotenv 1.0.0
+- psutil 5.9.5
+- Tailwind CSS (included via static files or CDN)
+- Modern web browser (Chrome, Firefox, Safari, Edge)
+- Node.js & npm (optional, for building frontend assets)

 ## Setup
 1. Clone this repository